LunarVim/LunarVim/README.md

 **HIGH PRIORITY**
 - formatting using efm server for python
 - formatting using efm server for prettier/eslint
-- add git signs to whichkey (This will require wrapping in Lua commands)
 - snippet support

 **LOW PRIORITY**